JWST NIRCam simulations and observations of AGN ionization cones in cosmic noon galaxies: Results: Simulated NIRCam Images

-We also plot an empirically derived line (gray dashed line) in Figure \ref{fig:MUSE_NLR_plot} using the best-fit, low-redshift relationship from \cite{Liu2014} (Eq. \ref{eq:R_NLR}) in terms of the bolometric luminosity, where $L_{\mathrm{bol}}$ is given by \cite{Lamastra2009} (Eq. \ref{eq:L_bol}).
-This best-fit line is derived from a sample of $z<0.6$ AGN that include obscured quasars \citep{Liu2013a, Hainline2013, Greene2011, Humphrey2010}, unobscured quasars \citep{Liu2014,Husemann2013}, and Seyfert 2 galaxies \citep{Bennert2006, Fraquelli2003}, where the NLR radii are measured above a limiting surface brightness of $10^{-15}/(1+z)^{4}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$.
+The best-fit line given by (\ref{eq:R_NLR}) is derived from a sample of $z<0.6$ AGN that include obscured quasars \citep{Liu2013a, Hainline2013, Greene2011, Humphrey2010}, unobscured quasars \citep{Liu2014,Husemann2013}, and Seyfert 2 galaxies \citep{Bennert2006, Fraquelli2003}, where the NLR radii are measured above a limiting surface brightness of $10^{-15}/(1+z)^{4}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$.
 Although we were unable to measure the NLR sizes of our $z=2.7$ simulated medium-band sample using this standard surface brightness threshold, we perform linear fits for the simulated noiseless (yellow squares) and noisy (black circles) samples to compare their slopes to the low-redshift literature trend.
-The noiseless sample linear fit (yellow dashed line), given by Equation \ref{eq:R_NLR_noiseless}, has a slope of $0.053$.
-The noise sample linear fit (black dashed line) has a slope of $0.11$ (Equation \ref{eq:R_NLR_noise}), a factor of $\sim 2$ lower than the slope ($0.23$) of the derived low-redshift trend.
-While our simulated noise and noiseless samples show a positive trend between NLR radii and AGN luminosity, we find our simulated samples have shallower slopes compared to the slope of the derived best-fit line at low redshift.
-We discuss these results further in Section \ref{subsection:NLR_sizes}.
+The simulated noiseless sample linear fit (yellow dashed line) is given by: